Dr Louise MacBrayne

 My previous research has involved a collaboration with colleages in learning innovation and learning design to investigate the relationship between learning design, learning behaviours and student outcomes on 4 x level 2 STEM modules, to establish any significant correlations.

 Currently my scholarship is focused on investigating APP identified awarding gaps.
-I have just completed a 3 year eSTEeM funded scholarship project to investigate the awarding gap for Black students vs White students on S112 and exploring the Black student experience both within this module and our other level one modules.
-Mu latest research is focusing on the awarding gap across STEM for students residing in IMD1 postcode areas.
+I have completed a 3 year eSTEeM funded scholarship project to investigate the pass rate awarding gap for Black students vs White students on S112 and exploring the Black student experience both within this module and our other level one modules.
+My latest research has focused on the pass rate awarding gap across STEM for students residing in IMD Q1 postcode areas.

 Teaching interests